 Anna is an assistant professor in the Department of Psychology at Durham University.
 She completed her PhD at the University of Western Ontario (Canada), and her postdoctoral fellowship at Georgetown University (USA).
 Anna is interested in how maths and reading skills are learned in typically developing children and in children with learning difficulties (e.g., dyscalculia and dyslexia).
 Anna is especially interested in how the brain supports children's learning and how it changes as children acquire fundamental educational skills.

 Anna is also a spicy-food enthusiast, runner, and cellist.
-She enjoys farmers' markets and exploring new cuisines.
+She enjoys gardening and exploring new cuisines.

-(Co-supervised with Dr. Sam Forbes & Dr. Mary Hanley)
+(Co-supervised with Dr. Sam Forbes & Prof. Mary Hanley)

 Nina completed her MSc in Developmental Psychopathology at Durham University.
 Her research explored the relationship between phonological processing skills and arithmetic strategy use in school-aged children.

-Nina was awarded a Durham Doctoral Teaching Fellowship to start her PhD on the neural underpinnings of children’s number-word learning.
+Nina is now a Durham Doctoral Teaching Fellow and her research focuses on the neural underpinnings of children’s number-word learning.

 (Principal advisor Dr. Dorothy Cowie)